Skip to main content

 Your friends and family are priceless, but the gifts you buy them are not.

-Baking for loved ones, watching a movie at home, or going outside to enjoy a winter-related activity like skating or tobogganing are wonderful alternatives to traditional gifts.
+Baking for loved ones, watching a movie at home together, or going together to enjoy a winter-related activity like skating or tobogganing can be wonderful alternatives to traditional gifts.

 What is good for your pocket can also be good for the planet.

-After all, spending time with family and friends – even virtually or at a safe social distance – is what the holiday season is truly about.
+After all, spending time with family and friends is what the holiday season is truly about.

 Want to learn more about your money?